-Assassin's Creed is a science fiction themed series of third person stealth-based action games developed by Ubisoft.
+Assassin's Creed is a science fiction/alternate history themed series of third person stealth-based action games developed by Ubisoft.
 The series as a whole pivots on an an ancient war that stretches over the whole of human history, across cultures and continents, between two mighty organizations that became public during the The Crusades: The Knights Templar, who wish for mankind to be united in peace under their enlightened control, and the Assassins, who believe that Humans Are Flawed and the desire to control other humans is the greatest flaw humans possess.
 The succeeding games shows that the conflict is in fact Older Than They Think and continued in the shadows under new names and labels in the centuries that followed right into the present day.Each entry has two separate plots.
 The outer story is set in the 21st century, where the battle between the Assassins and Templars has become one largely about information control, media manipulation and the occasional cloak and dagger black-ops stuff.
-However, this is only the Framing Device; the vast majority of the action is set in the historical portion which includes The Crusades, The Renaissance, The American Revolution and the Golden Age of Piracy.
-The expanded backstory found in the puzzle sections shows Assassins and Templars participating in every conceivable world-historical event, with famous figures in history such as Richard the Lionheart, Jeanne d'Arc, Leonardo da Vinci, Niccolo Machiavelli, the Borgias, Nikola Tesla, George Washington, Josef Stalin and Adolf Hitler either being Assassins or Templars or non-aligned people supported and opposed by either faction.
+However, this is only the Framing Device; the vast majority of the action is set in the historical portion which includes The Crusades, The Renaissance, The American Revolution, the Golden Age of Piracy and the French Revolution.
+The expanded backstory found in the puzzle sections shows Assassins and Templars participating in every conceivable world-historical event, with famous figures in history such as Richard the Lionheart, Jeanne d'Arc, Leonardo da Vinci, Niccolo Machiavelli, the Borgias, Nikola Tesla, George Washington, Josef Stalin and Adolf Hitler among many others either being Assassins or Templars or non-aligned people supported and opposed by either faction.
 Indeed, what began as a fairly unusual Wide Open Sandbox variation of stealth and pioneering Le Parkour traversal system became equally celebrated for its Shown Their Work "historical tourism" of famous cities and its monuments allowing players the experience of having Been There, Shaped History.This historical fiction is balanced with strong science fiction Magitek elements and the notion of Genetic Memory, whereby a person gains access to the ancestral memories storied in their DNA by reliving them as a VR simulation created by a device called the Animus.
 The Animus justifies Gameplay and Story Segregation by acting as a HUD, with video game style objectives and devices like a Completion Meter justified as "Synchronization" with a given ancestor's experiences.
-The events of the Framing Story in each game form the Driving Question of the plot of the historical section, with the Assassins and Templars using the memories to retrieve information about the location of various pieces of Lost Technology left behind by a long extinct, technologically superior Precursor race who defined every religion and mythology.The first five entries in the franchise cover the saga of Desmond Miles, a New York bartender who flees from his legacy as an Assassin but gets entangled against his will to explore his Heroic Lineage, which consists of multiple lines of descent from famous Assassins from different corners of the globe.
+The events of the Framing Story in each game form the Driving Question of the plot of the historical section, with the Assassins and Templars using the memories to retrieve information about the location of various pieces of Lost Technology left behind by a long extinct, technologically superior Precursor race who defined every religion and mythology.The saga begins from the perspective of Desmond Miles, a New York bartender who flees from his legacy as an Assassin but gets entangled against his will to explore his Heroic Lineage, which consists of multiple lines of descent from famous Assassins from different corners of the globe.
 The multiplayer components of the games as well as later entries and the expanded lore show Another Side, Another Story and enlarge the conflict, featuring additional historical figures and the Templar point of view.
 As noted by its creators at Ubisoft, "history is our playground", and each entry features a great deal of Genre-Busting with its unique open world stealth adventure gameplay adapted to different historical backgrounds.

 In Assassin's Creed IV: Black Flag, audio files reveal that the First Civilization projected multiple alternate futures using their quantum prediction device.
 DLC content like The Tyranny of King Washington contain explorations of these alternate timelines, which are available through the programming of the Pieces of Eden and which contributed to Subject 16's insanity.